Two decades of the BIF.

 Spectators gather to watch world-class competition

 The fest moved to the County Fairgrounds in 2015, where a catastrophic hurricane-force storm destroyed the climbing structure just weeks prior to the event.
 The ice-climbing, Bozeman, and Big Sky communities rallied and were able to raise the funds to rebuild, hosting the Bozeman World Cup right on schedule—2,000 spectators showed up.
-Due to the cost and effort to build an artificial structure from scratch each year, the World Cup will take a year off this winter, returning in 2017.
+Due to the cost and effort to build an artificial structure from scratch each year, the World Cup will take a year off for 2016, returning in 2017.
 Bozeman will continue to host the event every two years, leading up to its inclusion as a full medal sport in upcoming Winter Olympics.

 The 20th Anniversary